ljansen2140/AlienHunters_VAE_V2/README.md

 **Note:** This model was built to run on Ubuntu and may not function correctly on Windows based systems.

 ### Directory Setup
-- In order to properly run this program you must create a folder named 'model' in the base directory
+In order to properly run this program you must create a folder named 'model' in the base directory

 ### Necessary Files
 - Training Manifest
 - Validation Manifest

 See manifest specification below.

 ### Project Versions
-This project was built using the following python packages and versions; newer versions may work but are not guarunteed.
+This project was built using the following python packages and versions; newer versions may work but are not guaranteed.
 - Python 3.7.6
 - Numpy 1.19.5
 - Tensorflow 2.4.1